sylvielamythepaut/services-hackathon/README.md

 ### Build the worker images

-Detailed instructins in each worker directory.
-In a nutshell:
+Detailed instructions in each worker directory.
+In a nutshell, the command

     $ ./build hello

+will build both Debian and CentOS 7 images for worker `hello`.

+### Running the worker images

+Detailed instructions in each worker directory, as well, together with sample requests you may do with cURL.

+In a nutshell, the command

+    $ ./run hello

+will run the Debian image for worker `hello`.
+If you want to run the CentOS 7 image, do instead:

+    $ env os=centos7 ./run hello